westerveltco/django-email-relay/RELEASING.md

    Use the version with a leading `v` as the tag name (e.g. `v1.0.0`).

    Allow GitHub to generate the release title and release notes, using the 'Generate release notes' button above the text box.
-If this is coming from a tagged release, make sure to copy the release notes from the previous tagged release to the new release notes (after the changes made in this release).
+If this is a final release coming from a tagged release (or multiple tagged releases), make sure to copy the release notes from the previous tagged release(s) to the new release notes (after the changes notes already generated for this final release).

    If this is a tagged release, make sure to check the 'Set as a pre-release' checkbox.